Skip to main content

 Batches have three purposes:

-• All messages from on Batch are concatenated into a single file in the Stream Storage.
-See for details.
+• All messages from on batch can be concatenated into a single file in the stream storage.

 Batches